1994 Fairchild Air Force Base B-52 crash: Holland's previous behavior and USAF leaders' reactions

-The accident board stated that Colonel Holland's macho, daredevil personality significantly influenced the crash sequence.
+The accident board stated that Holland's macho, daredevil personality significantly influenced the crash sequence.
 USAF personnel testified that Holland had developed a reputation as an aggressive pilot who often broke flight-safety and other rules.
 The rule-breaking included flying below minimum-clearance altitudes and exceeding bank-angle limitations and climb rates.

 An earlier incident occurred in 1991 when a B-52 piloted by Holland performed a circle above a softball game in which Holland's daughter was participating.
 Beginning at 2,500 feet (760 m) AGL, Holland's aircraft executed the circle at 65° of bank.
 In a maneuver described by one witness as a "death spiral", the nose of the aircraft continued to drop and the bank angle increased to 80°.
 After losing 1,000 feet (300 m) of altitude, Holland regained control of the aircraft.
 Holland also regularly and illegally parked his car in a "no parking" zone near the base headquarters building.

 During a 19 May 1991 air show at Fairchild, Holland was the command pilot of the B-52 aerial-demonstration flight.
 During the demonstration, Holland's aircraft violated several safety regulations, including exceeding bank and pitch limits, flying directly over the air-show spectators, and possibly violating altitude restrictions.
 The wing staff observed the demonstration, but apparently took no action.

 On 12 July 1991, Holland commanded a B-52 for a flyover during a change-of-command ceremony for the 325th Bomb Squadron at Fairchild.
 During both the practice and the actual flyover, Holland's aircraft flew at altitudes below 100 feet (30 m) – well below the established minimum altitude – flew steeply banked turns in excess of 45°, exceeded pitch-angle limits, and executed a wingover.
 The wingover was not specifically prohibited but was not recommended, because it could damage the aircraft.
-After witnessing the flyover, Colonel Weinman and his deputy commander for operations (DO), Colonel Julich, verbally reprimanded Holland, but took no formal action.
+After witnessing the flyover, the wing commander Colonel Arne Weinman and his deputy commander for operations (DO), Colonel Arnold Julich, verbally reprimanded Holland, but took no formal action.